elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ## `cond`

 `case` is useful when you need to match against different values.
-However, in many circumstances, we want to check different conditions and find the first one that evaluates to true.
+However, in many circumstances, we want to check different conditions and find the first one that does not evaluate to `nil` or `false`.
 In such cases, one may use `cond`:

 ```iex
 iex> cond do